Updated May 4, 2023

 |Query Speed||Multi Query execution capacity.||Speed queries and transaction capability.|

-|Data Integration||Fast and Flexible with different tools.||Support multiple third-party tools to across distributed networks.|
+|Data Integration||Fast and Flexible with different tools.||Support multiple third-party tools across distributed networks.|

-|Data Format||No SQL, SON data formats.||Supports complex data formats such as JSON, NoSQL etc.|
+|Data Format||No SQL, or SON data formats.||Supports complex data formats such as JSON, NoSQL, etc.|

-|Ease of Use||Easier to write scripts and queries.||Easier to write queries and transaction as it is REST API based.|
+|Ease of Use||Easier to write scripts and queries.||Easier to write queries and transactions as it is REST API based.|

-The advantages of Elasticsearch is that it was based on Apache Lucene which is a data retrieval library completely developed in Java which is a fully featured text-based search engine with high-performance indexing and scalability.
-This gives much popularity for the Elasticsearch compared to the Cassandra.
+In most cases, Elasticsearch has been the best option for a No SQL database system as it has the added feature of search engine capability compared to the other No SQL database systems in the market.
+The advantage of Elasticsearch is that it was based on Apache Lucene, a data retrieval library wholly developed in Java.
+It is a fully featured text-based search engine with high-performance indexing and scalability.
+This gives much popularity for the Elasticsearch compared to Cassandra.